 What is Leadership?

-Leadership refers to the process of influencing others to achieve a common goal.
-A leader inspires and motivates employees, sets a vision for the organisation, and drives change.
 Leaders have a clear sense of direction and communicate it effectively to their team.
 They also have a strong personal presence and the ability to connect with others on a deeper level.

-Leaders are not just managers, but they often have the ability to rise to the top of an organisation and help drive its success.
 They possess qualities such as charisma, empathy, courage, and the ability to inspire others.
 They also have a strong moral compass and are able to make tough decisions when necessary.

 What is Management?

-Management, on the other hand, is the process of organising, planning, and directing resources to achieve specific goals.
 Managers are responsible for ensuring that their team is working effectively and efficiently to meet the company’s objectives.
 They also handle day-to-day operations, make decisions about resource allocation, and oversee projects.

 Managers must have strong organisational skills and the ability to prioritise tasks.
 They also need to be good communicators and able to delegate responsibilities effectively.
 They must be able to make data-driven decisions and solve problems in a timely manner.